Skip to content

 Toggling entities

 Entities can be activated and deactivated, which will temporarily make all systems ignore their components.
 Once an inactive entity is activated, it will trigger any initialisation system that requires any classes of the entity’s components for said entity.
+Any child, active or not, of an inactive entity, will behave as if it is inactive.

 entity.setActive(false);